evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-03-31-fibonacci32-kit.md

 1. Now it should stay in place while soldering the rest of the pins.
 1. Test the LEDs again, make sure they all still light up.

+#### Solder the buttons

+1. Insert the buttons on the back of the PCB, in the outline, on the same side as the Nano.
+1. Hold the buttons in place while flipping the PCB over.
+1. Solder the button pins, while holding the PCB down.

 #### Assemble the case (optional)

 1. Insert M3x6mm Button Head Hex Screws into the holes in the matte side of the acrylic face plate.